 There are some pretty amazing bath salts and epsom salts available to be purchased.
 Dr. Teal’s Soothe & Sleep with Lavendar is a good choice for store bought epsom salts.
 For a truly luxurious treat for yourself or others, you can make scented bath salts that smell and look amazing.

+This scented bath salts recipe is pretty easy to do.
 To make your own, custom scented bath salts you will need a couple of ingredients.
 First, you will need unscented epsom salts as a base.
 If you have hard water, you might want to try adding Baking Soda to your bath salts to help the water feel softer.
 You can also add Himalayan pink salt to your bath salts, or sea salt if you feel you need extra minerals in the water.
 I personally like sticking to the epsom salts for the magnesium boost.

 You will also need some essential oils for your custom scented bath salts.
 My favorite combo of essential oils for bath salts is lavender and chamomile.
 This is a great combo for relaxing.
 Another combo that I could not live without is eucalyptus, peppermint, lavender and rosemary .
 This combo is amazing for head colds or sinuses.

 You can add other things to your bath salts too.
 I like throwing some dried lavender flowers into my custom bath salts.
 It makes the home made bath salts feel more luxurious.
 Other possible additions are jojoba oil or sweet almond oil.
 About 1 tablespoon of these oils per batch is all you will want.
 You will also need a container large enough to mix and store your bath salts in.
 I found a cute enameled pot that I store my bath salts in.